-This 2014 edition of MSAA's MS Research Update is being printed as a stand-alone issue, reflecting the incredible diversity and scope of research progress in MS. There is nonetheless far too much ongoing research in MS therapeutics for all of it to be covered here.
-This is therefore not a complete list, and not all study results could be included.
+While this 2015 edition of the MS Research Update reflects the incredible diversity and scope of research progress in MS, space does not allow for all of this research to be covered.
+Therefore, this is not a complete list of study results.

-This information is based on a wide range of sources, including the extensive journal literature on MS and its management, a review of ongoing clinical trials, and papers presented at major national and international conferences.
-These include the 2013 conferences hosted by the American Academy of Neurology (AAN), the Consortium of Multiple Sclerosis Centers (CMSC), and the American and European Committees for Treatment and Research in Multiple Sclerosis (ACTRIMS and ECTRIMS).
+The information provided is based on a wide range of sources, including the extensive journal literature on MS and its management, a review of ongoing clinical trials, and papers presented at major national as well as international conferences.
+These include the 2014 conferences hosted by the American Academy of Neurology (AAN), the Consortium of Multiple Sclerosis Centers (CMSC), and the American and European Committees for Treatment and Research in Multiple Sclerosis (ACTRIMS and ECTRIMS).

-The year 2013 marked the 20th anniversary of the United States Food and Drug Administration's (FDA) approval of Betaseron[®], the first disease-modifying therapy for MS, and the beginning of the MS-treatment era.
-This medicine, and other available medications that followed, continue to show effectiveness over the long term.
+More than 20 years have passed since the United States Food and Drug Administration (FDA) approved Betaseron, the first diseasemodifying therapy for MS, and the beginning of the MS-treatment era.
+This medication, and others that followed, continue to show effectiveness over the long term.
 Importantly, these medications have also demonstrated a proven long-term safety track record, which is crucial when considering that people with MS often require treatment for decades.